sbrudenell/auton-canvas/API.md

 ## Path.fill(...)

-Sets or returns the fill color for the path.
+Sets or returns the fill color for the `Path`.

 ```javascript
 var fill = path.fill();